Dr. Yvette Stupart is a clinical counselor and educator. She gives insights on how to experience emotional health and relational well-being.

 1. Admit and Commit to Deal With Trust Issues

 The first step to take is to admit that there are trust issues in your relationship.
 If the issues are not resolved this could lead to resentment and further loss of trust.

 If you are the one at fault, instead of remaining in denial, you need to take responsibility for your behavior.
 This means that if you were unfaithful, for example, apologize sincerely to your spouse.
 Never try to minimize the issue or your spouse's feelings about the situation.

 Both of you need take steps to deal with the issue, as you are in it together, no matter who is to blame.
 Take steps to strengthen your marriage, for example, in the case of infidelity, you might need to infuse greater appreciation for your spouse and increase the time you spend together.

 Let your partner know that he or she is important to you; this could have been a missing link that contributed to the behavior.
 Start becoming more attuned to each other's needs.

-2. Create Safe Emotional Space
+2. Create a Safe Emotional Space

 Start with demonstrating trust in your spouse, as you give trust to your spouse it is likely that you will receive it.
-In this type of atmosphere you can overcome the barriers to trust and intimacy in your marriage.
+In this type of atmosphere, you can overcome the barriers to trust and intimacy in your marriage.